Packing Materials for a Safe International Move

 Moving Blankets

-They can be secured with rope or stretch wrap.
-For an international move, consider using brand-new blankets or ensuring rented ones are impeccably clean to avoid introducing dust or pests into the shipping container.
+They can be fastened with twine or shrink wrap.
+For an international move, use new blankets or make sure rented ones are spotlessly clean so dust and bugs aren’t dropped off with your things at the shipping container.

 Furniture Covers